by Leslie De Morais

 The Basis of Trust

-Trust, like a good name, takes years to establish and only a single moment to loose.
+Trust, like a good name, takes years to establish and only a single moment to lose.
 It may be based on a handshake, a promise, a vow or even the simple desire to believe.
 Trust is the consensus between two parties of a mutual understanding.

 In the beginning, trust is like a tiny sapling that has the potential to grow into a mighty tree; well rooted and immovable, with a fortitude that inspires complete confidence.
 Or, that same vulnerable sapling may also be stepped on and crushed.